Serving Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota

 The competition schedule is divided up into two separate documents.
 The first highlight deadlines and information specific for student competition teams.
 The second is for industry and faculty attendees of the both the competition and region meeting.

-Click here for the 2014 STUDENT COMPETITION SCHEDULE.
+Click here for the 2015 STUDENT COMPETITION SCHEDULE (coming soon).

 These rules are a compilation of written rules,